chunkifydev/cli/README.md

 ```

 > [!TIP]
-> When transcoding the same local video multiple times, we use the source already created on Chunkify so you won't upload the video more than once.
+> When transcoding the same local video multiple times, we use the source already created on Chunkify so you won't need to upload the video more than once.

-You can also transcode a video publicly available via HTTP:
+You can also transcode a video that is publicly available via HTTP:

 ```
 chunkify -i https://cdn/video.mp4 -o video_1080p.mp4 -f mp4/h264 -s 1920x1080 --crf 21
 ```

-If a video has already been uploaded to Chunkify, you can simply use the source ID as input:
+If a video has already been uploaded to Chunkify, you can simply use the source ID as the input:

 ```
 chunkify -i src_33aoGbF6fyY49qUVebIeNaxZJ34 \